Jonathan Huberdeau is finding out that winning the NHL’s rookie of the year award brings nice perks.

 The Panthers need Huberdeau to be one of, if not their top, forward just about every night if they hope to have any sort of success.

-• Goalie Tim Thomas finally has his new Panthers-themed goalie mask in and will likely break it out for Wednesdays workout.
+The Panthers don’t play again until Friday night when St. Louis comes to Sunrise for the finale of Florida’s six-game homestand.
+The Panthers have gone 1-2-2 so far.• Goalie Tim Thomas finally has his new Panthers-themed goalie mask in and will likely break it out for Wednesday’s workout.
 Thomas, who has been out with an undisclosed lower body injury since last week, skated on Monday and Tuesday and is expected to practice with the team Wednesday.

 Thomas can come off the injured list at any time and would be eligible to play Friday if he feels up to it.